lucrib/py3-pytest-testconfig-junitxml/README.md

 # py3-pytest-testconfig-junitxml
+A sample project using:
+- Pyhton 3
+- pytest
+- pytest-testconfig
+- pytest-prallel
-A sample project using pyhton 3, pytest, pytest-testconfig and results in junit xml format.
+- and results in junit xml format and allure reports.